lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Note that fixing a flag bit will limit CoAP Options choice that can be used in the exchange since their values are dependent on specific options.

 The piv field lends itself to having some bits masked off with "MSB" MO and "LSB" CDA.
 This SCHC description could be useful in applications where the message frequency is low such as LPWAN technologies.
-Note that compressing the sequence numbers may reduce the maximum number of sequence numbers used in an exchange.
+Note that compressing the sequence numbers may reduce the maximum number of sequence numbers that can be used in an exchange.
 Once the sequence number exceeds the maximum value, the OSCORE keys need to be re-established.

 The size s included in the kid context field MAY be masked off with "LSB" CDA.
 The rest of the field could have additional bits masked off or have the whole field fixed with MO "equal" and CDA "not-sent."
 The same holds for the kid field.